rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-log.md

 ## Log the result back to the viewer

-The first step to log the data is to initialize the logging SDK to direct it to the exact same recording that we just analyzed.
-For this, both the application ID and the recording ID must match.
-Here is how it is done:
+The first step is to initialize the logging SDK targeting the same recording we just analyzed.
+This requires matching both the application ID and recording ID precisely.
+By using the same identifiers, we're appending new data to an existing recording.
+If the recording is currently open in the viewer (and it's listening for new connections), this approach enables us to seamlessly add the new data to the ongoing session.

 ```python
 rr.init(